 Extract the exe binary into a folder of your choice.

-There are several pools running Zcoin on Lyra2z (arranged in alphabetical order).
+There are several pools running Zcoin on MTP (arranged in alphabetical order).
 The ones we recommend are as follows:

-Get yourself and account there and make sure you obtain a username and worker details and the pool’s address and port..
-Some pools such as Zpool, don’t use a username and only require you to specify a Bitcoin address as a username which you will be your payout address.
+Get yourself and account there and make sure you obtain a username and worker details and the pool’s address and port.

 Step 3: Configuring your Miner

-Open up Notepad and cut and paste the following line corresponding to your selected pool and miner and edit it accordingly.
+Open your favourite text editor, cut and paste the following line corresponding to your selected pool and miner and edit it accordingly.

-cpuminer.exe -a lyra2z -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password
+cpuminer.exe -a mtp -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password -t numberofthreads

 For sgminer (AMD):

-sgminer.exe -a lyra2z -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password
+t-rex.exe -a mtp -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password

-ccminer.exe -a lyra2z -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password
+CryptoDredge.exe -a mtp -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p x

 After pasting it in, save the file as a .bat file (for e.g. miner.bat) in the same folder where you had extracted the miner binary to earlier.